Josiah A. P. Campbell: Biography

-According to James Meredith, the first Black student at the University of Mississippi and his great-grandson, he was the "father of White supremacy in Mississippi", but also spent the last decades of his life with his Black family and was a supporter of Black enfranchisement.
-Campbell was a supporter of legal equality of court testimony between races.
+James Meredith, the first Black student at the University of Mississippi maintained that Campbell was his great-grandfather, and Campbell was also the "father of White supremacy in Mississippi".
+Campbell was a supporter of legal equality of court testimony between races, but insisted throughout his career that obstacles for voting be carefully guarded so that "radical misrule" did not overtake the state's system of government.

-Campbell died on January 10, 1917, in Canton, Mississippi, and lay in state at the Mississippi Capitol Rotunda as per Governor Bilbo's request.
+Campbell died on January 10, 1917, aged 86, in Canton, Mississippi, and lay in state at the Mississippi Capitol Rotunda as per Governor Bilbo's request.
 At the time of his death, he was the last living member of the first Confederate Congress and last living signer of the Confederate Constitution.
 He was buried at Greenwood Cemetery.